-SAA's work day to day with program staff and faculty, and are available to provide feedback and advice, guidance in graduate academic or student issues, students of concern, navigating policy/procedure (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans for Students & Programs.
+SAA's work day to day with program staff and faculty, and are available to provide feedback and advice about graduate academic or student issues, assisting students of concern, navigating policy/procedure (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans.

 Contact the Academic Services Team

-Email your questions, comments, and concerns to email@example.com, and one of the Advising Team members will respond.
+Email your questions, comments, and concerns to firstname.lastname@example.org, and an advisor will respond.
 SAA's are also available for quick questions on Slack.

 Schedule an Appointment

 Want to meet with a Senior Academic Advisor?
 Start by scheduling an appointment through the Appointment System.
-Select 'Graduate Studies' in the Offices dropdown, select one of the advisor's schedules, and select an available time that works for you.
-When scheduling, include a little information about what you'd like to discuss.
+Select 'Graduate Studies' in the Offices dropdown, select any of the advisor's schedules, and select an available time that works for you.
+Please include a brief description about what you'd like to discuss when you schedule.

 Senior Academic Advisor